OfficeForProductSafetyAndStandards/product-safety-database/doc/tasks.md

 cf run-task psd-web "export \$(./env/get-env-from-vcap.sh) && ID=<id> NEW_TEAM_ID=<id> EMAIL=<email address> rake team:delete" --name <task name>
 ```

-Case collaborations and users which belong to the team identified by `ID` will be migrated to another team identified by `NEW_TEAM`.
+Case collaborations and users which belong to the team identified by `ID` will be migrated to another team identified by `NEW_TEAM_ID`.
 The user identified by `EMAIL` will be attributed to the change on all relevant audit activity.